soundwanders/timbuktu/README.md

     - Data is saved under user's unique id so it can be retrieved at a later time.

 ## Future Fixes & Updates
   - **The full-stack version of this project is not fully functional yet.
-Still in development!**
+Still in development.**
   - Add a tab to each table column to Sort library alphabetically depending on user choice (sorted by title, author, etc).
   - Realtime database needs to be fixed:
     - Supposed to load the relevant data when logging in as an authenticated user, but it is currently not functional.